 Struggling to find Facebook widgets for WordPress?
 Widgets are an easy way to add nifty functionality to your WordPress sidebar or footer.
 But by default, WordPress doesn’t come with any options for Facebook widgets.

-So if you’d like to add a Facebook widget to your WordPress website, you’ll need to turn to third-party Facebook plugins for WordPress to help.
+So if you’d like to add a Facebook widget (a Facebook like box, for instance) to your WordPress website, you’ll need to turn to third-party Facebook plugins for WordPress to help.
 But don’t worry, there are plenty of options when it comes to Facebook widgets for WordPress.
 And I’ll show you some of the best in this post!

 What Can You Do With Facebook Widgets for WordPress?